Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Structs/Hash Table.md

-Hash table is a very important Data Structure Widely used

-Let's imagine that we have an array of 6 elements
+Hash table is a very important Data Structure Widely used to index large amounts of data Addresses of each key calculated using the key itself Collisions resolve with open or closed addressing Insertion, deletion and retrieval occur in constante time Let's imagine that we have an array of 6 elements

 <ul style="list-style-type:none; display:flex;">